 I have three main research interests.
 First, I aim to understand if and under which circumstances political parties adapt their ideological positions to external stimuli such as political protest, public opinion shifts, or the emergence of new parties.
 I am particularly interested in the conditioning effect of party types (e.g. niche parties) for parties’ perception of and reaction to public mood swings.
-This interest has informed several papers and articles (see: here), my PhD thesis, as well as ongoing projects.
-I recently started to also focus on how political parties communicate their position to voters and, in turn, how voters are affected by party communication (e.g. the complexity of party messages).
+This interest has informed several papers and articles (see: here & here), my PhD thesis, as well as ongoing projects.

 A third and overarching research interest of mine is the application and advancement of quantitative methods.
 I use quantitative text analysis, multiple imputations, statistical simulations (e.g. Synthetic Control Methods), regression discontinuity designs, and experimental designs to assess my research interests.
 Furthermore, I have developed several figure schemes for the statistical software Stata which seek to improve existing data visualization practices (see: here).